 Also known as a ‘kit’ lens as these lenses can be purchased within the kit with the camera, the focal selection of 18-55mm offers a good standard zoom range to really get your started.
 This covers from wide-position landscapes to moderate telephoto that’s more fitted to portraits.

-It’s value paying close focus on the lens though if you are thinking of buying a D3500 as there’s two variations available.
-There’s the AF-P DX 18-55mm f/3.5-5.6G and the AF-P DX 18-55mm f/3.5-5.6G VR.
+It’s value paying close focus on the lens though if you are thinking of buying a D3500 as there are two variations available.
+There are the AF-P DX 18-55mm f/3.5-5.6G and the AF-P DX 18-55mm f/3.5-5.6G VR.
 The VR designation is what you wish to focus on as this denotes Nikon’s image stabilization program (known as Vibration Reduction).

 The difference in expense between your two lenses is negligible, so our advice is to splash out a few dollars or pounds more for the VR version of the zoom lens, as this will allow you to shoot at slower shutter speeds but still achieve sharp shots.